bbcarchdev/liblod-php/README.md

 # liblod-php

-A Linked Open Data library for PHP, developed as part of the [RES project](http://res.space/).
+A Linked Open Data client library for PHP, developed as part of the [RES project](http://res.space/).

 **Note that this is experimental code which is still under development.**